-I’ve always enjoyed abstract paintings done by traditional artists because of the color, shape, and flow, so it was only natural to give it a go with a camera.
+My interest in abstract photography came out of a fascination with colorful abstract painting, so it was only natural to give it a go with a camera.
 I really enjoy the possibilities of color, shape, and flow.
-I also love the randomness and in-the-flow quality of the creating, and it can be real fun to make something very unique, original and pretty far out of the box.
-Like painting, abstract photography can be very hit or miss…and it’s mostly miss!
+I also love the randomness and in-the-moment quality while doing the actual creating.
+It can be fascinating photo fun to make something unique, original, and pretty far out of the box.

-This collection was created with subjects like agate, liquids, and decorative glassware such as fancy paperweights.
-Most often used were micro lenses and some trick lighting setups both indoor and out, but sometimes a regular lens was used outdoors as in the strange piano pictures and the colorful theater neon in the black of night.
+This gallery collection was created with subjects like agate rocks, liquids, and decorative glass such as fancy paperweights.
+Most often used were microlenses and some trick lighting setups used to coax out some depth when needed.
+Other times, a regular lens was used outdoors as with the colorful theater neon in the black of night.

-It’s a been very fun challenge to attempt something out of the usual approaches.
-Random chance can easily play into some of the work done with liquids, for instance.
-But that’s the beauty of creating an abstract, the immediacy of being right at the edge moment of making something unusual and different out of mostly nothing…or not.
-If not, just keep going!
+Abstract photography has been a very fun challenge to attempt something out of the usual approaches.
+Random chance can easily play into some of the work, particularly with liquids for instance.
+But chance is the beautiful fulcrum when creating abstracts.
+I enjoy the immediacy of being at the edge moment of making something unusual and different mostly out of nothing…or not.
+If not, then I’ve just kept going!

-All images are available on paper, canvas, or stunning metal with the usual free shipping.
+All the abstract images are available on paper, canvas, or stunning metal with the usual free shipping.